 Each of these treatment medications helps with either depressive or manic episodes.
 Benzodiazepines can help with manic episodes and withdrawal symptoms simultaneously.
 Specialists must be careful, though, when prescribing benzodiazepines because they can be addictive.
 Therefore, medication management and monitoring can help a person use prescriptions safely.

-Bipolar Disorder Treatment Centers in Los Angeles
+Contact Our Bipolar Disorder Treatment Centers in Los Angeles

 Co-occurring bipolar and substance abuse disorders can negatively impact a person’s quality of life.
 At LA Detox, we have one of the best bipolar treatment centers in Los Angeles, California.
 If you or a loved one believes there is more to addiction than just substance abuse, dual diagnosis treatment can help.